iafisher/autosuite/README.md

 ## API reference
 TODO

-Alternative names:
-- pyshelltest (shelltest is taken)
-- testmate
-- swandive

 ## Limitations
-testgen makes use of Python's introspection capabilities, but not everything can be accomplished perfectly. testgen's goal is get your unit tests up and running with minimal effort, but in some more complex cases the generated test module might require small modifications.
+autosuite makes use of Python's introspection capabilities, but not everything can be accomplished perfectly. autosuite's goal is get your unit tests up and running with minimal effort, but in some more complex cases the generated test module might require small modifications.

 Here are the known limitations: